 5 Canadian dollars (1912-1913) is the first gold coin of regular issue, introduced into circulation during the reign of George V. The coinage of these coins, as well as similar copies of 10 dollars denomination, was suspended as soon as Canada officially entered the war.
 The next step of the country’s government was the withdrawal of all 5 and 10 dollar gold coins from circulation for melting down and financing military operations.
 This is how the majority of previously issued circulation perished.
+All 10 Dollars Canadian gold coins in our catalog.
 However, immediately after the end of the war, the Ministry of Finance of the country announced that the coins of these denominations would soon be reissued.
 The reissue did not take place, and in 1928 the Canadian government completely abandoned the coinage of the gold coins of the regular issue.

 Special features of Canadian coins design